 The board of Aker ASA adopts annual plans for its work, emphasising goals, strategies and execution.
 The board approves the budgets of Aker ASA and holding companies following review by the audit committee.

 Aker also has board instructions in place that regulate areas of responsibility, tasks and the division of roles among the board, the board chairman, and the President and CEO.

-Meeting attendance averaged 88.57 per cent.
-Since the annual general meeting in 2016 the board has had 5 ordinary board meetings, 2 extraordinary meetings and 7 short telephone conferences.
+Since the annual general meeting in 2017 the board has had 6 ordinary board meetings, as well as 7 short telephone conferences with the purpose of updating the board.
+Meeting attendance averaged 88 per cent.
 The board carries out a self-evaluation annually.